-Customizing Swagger UI with CSS and plugins
+Customizing Swagger UI with CSS and Plugins

-npm install swagger-ui-dist@5.18.2 postcss-cli@10.1.0 stylelint@15.11.0 --save-exact
+npm install --save-exact [email protected]

-Inject scoped CSS directly through the configuration object:
+2. Inject scoped CSS

 const ui = SwaggerUIBundle({